How to Enable or Disable Adaptive Color in Windows 11

 - Better Focus: When your screen adjusts to your environment, you can work or read longer without feeling tired.

-- Smart Screen: It works quietly in the background to give you the best picture without you needing to do anything.
+- Smart Screen: It works quietly in the background.
+You get the best picture without needing to do anything.

-- Press Windows key + I on your keyboard to open Settings quickly.
+- Open the Settings app.
+Click the Start menu and select Settings, or press Windows key + I on your keyboard to open Settings quickly.

 - In Settings, click on Display from the left menu.